$ fallow

 Dead code

-11 issue types: unused files, exports, types, dependencies, devDependencies, enum members, class members, unresolved imports, unlisted deps, duplicate exports, circular dependencies.
+15 issue types: unused files, exports, types, dependencies, enum members, class members (with inheritance and decorator awareness), circular dependencies, boundary violations, and more.

 Code duplication